Jannik Sinner’s ban ‘leaves a pretty sour taste’ for tennis, says Tim Henman

 Sinner has reached a settlement with the World Anti-Doping Agency (Wada) over two positive drugs test in March last year.

-The world No 1, who won the Australian Open last month, is suspended from 9 February until 4 May, meaning he will be eligible to play in the year’s next Grand Slam, the French Open, which starts on May 19 at Roland Garros.
+The world No 1, who won the Australian Open last month, is suspended from 9 February until 4 May, meaning he will be eligible to play in the French Open which starts on May 19 at Roland Garros.

 “First and foremost I don’t think in any way he has been trying to cheat at any stage, I don’t believe that,” four-time Wimbledon semi-finalist Henman told Sky Sports News.